glouppe/info8006-introduction-to-ai/lecture8.md

 That is,
 $$V(s) = R(s) + \gamma  \max\_{a} \sum\_{s'} P(s'|s,a) V(s').$$
 - These equations are called the **Bellman equations**.
 They form a system of $n=|\mathcal{S}|$ non-linear equations with as many unknowns.
 - The utilities of states, defined as the expected utility of subsequent state sequences, are solutions of the set of Bellman equations.
-In fact, they are *unique* solutions.

 ---